konapun/HomegrownMVC/README.md

 data from CSV files in `models/data` using `HomegrownMVC\Model\DataImporter\CSVDataImporter` (see almost any plural model for examples).

+Fixture models can also commit changes back to their flatfiles.

 ### Singular models (schema)
 Singular models specify the object schema by implementing a protected function called `listProperties` which returns an array of property names required to build an object of this instance.
 A singular model can also